Cynthia Lennon: Art college

 When Powell was 16, her father died following a lengthy bout with lung cancer.
-Before he died, he told her she would have to get a job to support her mother, and would not be able to go to art school.
-As her mother wanted her to receive an education, she rented out a room to four apprentice electricians.
+Before dying, he told Powell that she had to get a job to support her mother and would not be able to go to art school.
+As her mother wanted her to receive an education, Powell rented out a room to four apprentice electricians.
 In September 1957, Powell gained a place at the Liverpool College of Art.
-Although studying graphics, she also took lettering classes, as did Lennon.
-He never had any drawing tools with him, so he constantly borrowed pens and pencils from Powell, who discovered he was only there because other teachers had refused to instruct him.
-She had an air of respectability and moved in different social circles than her future husband.
-Lennon and an art school friend, Geoff Mohammed, used to make fun of her by stopping the conversation when she walked in the room, saying: "Quiet please!
+Although studying graphics, she also took lettering classes, as did John Lennon.
+He never had any drawing tools with him, so Lennon constantly borrowed pens and pencils from Powell, who discovered that he was only there because other teachers had refused to instruct him.
+Powell had an air of respectability and moved in different social circles from her future husband.
+Lennon and an art school friend, Jeff Mohammed, used to make fun of her by stopping the conversation when she walked in the room, saying: "Quiet please!
 No dirty jokes; it's Cynthia."

 Powell once overheard Lennon give a compliment to a girl with blonde hair in the college, who looked similar to the French actress Brigitte Bardot.
 The next Saturday, Powell turned up at the college with her hair several shades blonder.
 Lennon noticed straight away, exclaiming, "Get you, Miss Hoylake!"
 (Lennon's nickname for her, along with "Miss Powell" or "Miss Prim").
-Dressed like a Teddy Boy, he sometimes brought a guitar with him into class, and once sang "Ain't She Sweet" directly to Powell.
+Dressed like a Teddy Boy, Lennon sometimes brought a guitar with him into class, and once sang "Ain't She Sweet" directly to Powell.